Universal-Patois/Documentaion-Notes/Data_Algorithms/Problem_Types/Linked_List.md

 # <r>Linked List</r>

 * A linked list is a linear data structure that stores data in nodes
+* Each node in a singly linked list contains two pieces of information
+  * The data value (or payload) of the node
+  * A reference to the next node in the sequence

 ## <h2 id='table-of-contents'><o>Table of Contents</o></h2>
 * [<l>When to use</l>](#when-to-use)